This guide will walk you through the process of setting up Capsule with Solana using the

 try {

-const signature = await solanaSigner.sendTransaction(transaction, {
+const signature = await solanaSigner.sendTransaction(tx, {

 skipPreflight: false,

-preflightCommitment: 'confirmed',
+preflightCommitment: "confirmed",

 });